 The researchers state that depression could be an early symptom of an underlying neurodegenerative condition.

 Other research has found that people with depression may have a lower volume of gray matter.
-For instance, a 2013 paper details gray matter changes in people with depression.
-Gray matter volume declined in areas of the brain associated with emotion and working memory.
+For instance,

 A 2019 study looked at data from the National Child Development Study, a long-term study of children into adulthood.
 It found that people who had symptoms of depression in their twenties were more likely to have poorer immediate memory and delayed memory when they reached 50.